dividat/focus-shift/README.md

 - `data-focus-prevent-scroll`: Prevents scrolling when the element receives focus.

 Setting `window.FOCUS_SHIFT_DEBUG = true` lets the library log processing steps to the browser's console.

+### CSS Options

+Some of focus-shift's behavior may be controlled using CSS, because it propagates nicely through the DOM tree, while allowing for overrides on individual elements or entire subtrees.

+- `--focus-interaction-behavior` determines behavior when arrow keys are pressed within input and textarea elements.
+  - `normal`: The default behavior of the browser will be preserved as much as possible.
+May come at the cost of input elements blocking spatial navigation.
+  - `opaque`: Input elements will be treated like other elements and focus will be shifted in the same way.
+Suitable for limited input devices (e.g. on-screen keyboards) and avoids ambiguities in interpreting arrow keys.

 ## Principles and Scope